-ANova Hacks 2018 is a 24-hour hackathon for high school students run by ANova.
-It will be held starting Friday, March 16th at 6:00pm at Covo in San Francisco.
-Over the course of the day, students will work in teams of four to design and code a challenging project of their choosing.
+ANova Hacks 2018 was our first 24-hour hackathon for high school students.
+Over the course of the day, students worked in teams of four to design and code a challenging project of their choosing.

 THE HACKATHON EXPERIENCE

 Teams can opt to have an ANova mentor who will guide them throughout the day, from generating project ideas and collaborating to implementing those ideas and polishing a final product that will be showcased during the judging process.
 Prizes will be awarded to the top teams.